NaturalHistoryMuseum/ckanext-versioned-datastore/README.md

 ### `datastore_search_raw`
 This action allows you to search data in a resource using a raw elasticsearch query.

+### `datastore_ensure_privacy`
+This action runs through all resources (or handles a specific resource if a resource id is provided) and makes sure that the privacy set on each resource's package is reflected in the datastore.

 ## Commands

 ### `vds`